LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 Counselors provide treatment and advise patients who are experiencing mental, behavioral and emotional issues.
 If you’re interested in helping others through counseling, there is a wide variety of counseling positions you can pursue.
 These include school counselors, career counselors, child and adolescent counselors and substance abuse counselors.

 While counselors work with clients to resolve specific issues, therapists help their clients determine the cause of a mental state and work to change the attitude or habit that is causing the problem.
-Much of the work of counselors and therapists overlap.
+Much of the work of counselors and therapists overlaps.
 The nuances are usually determined by the population a therapist or counselor is working with.

 For example, mental health counselors work with those who have mental health issues, such as anxiety or depression.
 Marriage and family therapists work with couples and families who are undergoing issues ranging from infidelity to addiction within a family.